Lecture—3 hour(s); Laboratory—3 hour(s); Film Viewing—2

-critical and creative capacities.
-Emphasis on form, content and
+principles, and methods.
+Emphasis on form, content and historical

-conventions and artists’ challenges to these conventions.
-Weekly
+artists’ challenges to these conventions.
+Not open for

 An introduction to the intricate, inter-related strands of